Macad3D/Macad3D/Readme.md

     ```> build restore```

-2. Import OCCT into the repository and patch the header files.
+2. Import OCCT into the repository.

     ```> occt import <pathToOcct>```